 A. LIQUIDITY: an imperfection of the traditional analysis consists of ignoring the deadlines of the passives.
 Arbitrarily it is defined as of long-term one that expires in a term superior to a year and as of short terms the rest.

-According to this classification it is considered the same a debt that expires the following day of the date of the balance, that one that expires 359 days later.
+According to this classification, it is considered the same as a debt that expires the following day of the date of the balance, that one that expires 359 days later.

 The continuity principle, supposes that the society has an indefinite life, unless the opposite is said specifically.
 Hendriksen, affirms that liquidity should not be measured by the amount of current assets, because it is assuming that the company is being eliminated, which is not correct most of the times.
 The important thing is to analyze the capacity of the company to generate cash in the normal course of the business.

 The account to receive involves two factors.
 In the first place, who sell on credit takes the risk that some accounts could not be paid by the indebted; in the second place, it is very common that some clients are delayed in their payments.
 About the accounting information, it is not possible to be deduced how liquid are the receive accounts; detailed analysis of all the clients is required to be able to draw a conclusion.

 The inventories represent a worthy factor to analyze with all the caution needed.
 We can make three classifications: raw materials, product in-process, and finished product.
 This last one is next to come in a way of payment that the previous ones and, the raw material can be more liquid than the product in the process.
 The financial analysis considers them equally liquid.
 The quantity of inventories depends on other aspects of the used estimate methods, that can be FIFO (first units in entering, first in leaving), LIFO (last units in entering, last in leaving); average, specific cost.